-4.1.2.3 Executive Director of the Office of Global Service
+4.1.2.5 Executive Director of the Stovall Center for Entrepreneurship

-The Executive Director of the Office of Global Service assists faculty by providing information and guidance concerning global services.
+The Executive Director of the Stovall Center for Entrepreneurship assists faculty by providing information and guidance concerning entrepreneurship.
 The executive director performs the following functions.

-- 1. Promotes new international interdisciplinary teaching and learning opportunities - 2.
-Fosters international relationships with organizations in partner countries - 3.
-Develops interdisciplinary teams to address areas of concern in partner countries - 4.
-Equips and trains faculty members to lead international teams - 5.
+- 1. Develops entrepreneurship curriculum, workshops and bootcamps - 2.
+Oversees entrepreneurial competitions and events - 3.
+Initiates networking with students, faculty, alumni, entrepreneur collectives and professionals - 4.
+Creates mission-based entrepreneurial initiatives - 5.
 Reports to the Provost/Chief Academic Officer with reporting responsibilities to the President and President's Cabinet

-4.1.2.4 Director of the Center for Faculty Excellence
+4.1.2.6 Director of the Center for Israel and Middle East Studies